 The maximum depth of the quarry is 14 metres and is a shore dive.
-The map of quarry is that it is shallow on the outer ring and becomes deep at the middle.
+The map of the quarry is that it is shallow on the outer ring and becomes deep in the middle.

-Even though the quarry does not have many variety of marine life, but there are still lots of small fishes and sea snakes.
+Even though the quarry does not have many varieties of marine life, but there are still lots of small fishes and sea snakes.

 The drive to the abandoned quarry is around 1 to 1.5 hours from the dive centre and the last 500 metres of the ride is an adventure by itself.

 Natural and artificial reefs at the diving centres in Pondicherry attract rich marine life.
 The dive sites have Groupers, Lion fishes, sea snakes, scorpionfishes, barracudas, banner fishes, and many other species of Asian aquatic life.
 If one is lucky, then they also spot the whale sharks and manta rays.

 Scuba diving in Pondicherry is perfect in every way – the weather is good, the marine life is awesome and the diving sites and the centre are even better.
 So, I definitely recommend diving in Pondicherry for sure and it surely has become one of my favorite diving sites so far.

 - Seeing the Mantas in Maldives